Child safety online

 Online child sexual abuse and exploitation

-A more recent trend in child exploitation is the commercialisation of child sexual exploitation through live distant child abuse (LDCA) – also referred to as on-demand child sexual abuse, or cybersex trafficking – through which perpetrators can direct abuse in real time.
-Payment is generally made through online payment methods; cryptocurrencies are used to a small extent, possibly because the number of perpetrators who utilise cryptocurrency may still be minimal.
+A more recent trend in child exploitation is the commercialisation of child sexual exploitation through live distant child abuse (LDCA) – also referred to as on-demand child sexual abuse, or cybersex trafficking – through which perpetrators can direct abuse in real-time.
+Payment is, generally, made through online payment methods; cryptocurrencies are used to a small extent, possibly because the number of perpetrators who utilise cryptocurrency may still be minimal.

 Addressing the challenges

 All stakeholders have a responsibility to ensure child safety online.
-Parents and educators have a responsibility to guide and to support young people, especially younger children, to use services that promote positive behaviours.
+Parents and educators have a responsibility to guide and support young people, especially younger children, to use services that promote positive behaviours.
 They play an important role in education and awareness, which is considered an important first line of defence in mitigating risks.

 Many professionals who are experts in the field are likely to be active in civil society, including non-profit organisations and research communities, and can provide invaluable input through knowledge and experience.
-Children-focused NGOs, child helplines, and healthcare professionals are also important stakeholders in the fight against child sexual abuse and exploitation – both online and offline – and are valuable partners in understanding the scale and nature of the problem and in providing counselling and support for victims of abuse.
+Children-focused NGOs, child helplines, and healthcare professionals are also important stakeholders in the fight against child sexual abuse and exploitation – both online and offline – and are valuable partners in understanding the scale and nature of the problem, and in providing counselling and support for victims of abuse.